Hong Kong protests: China holds exercises near border | DW | 15.08.2019

 Over 100 paramilitary vehicles, including armored personnel carriers and troop trucks, were seen parked at a stadium in Shenzhen, with troops marching in fatigues.
 At least two of the vehicles were carrying water cannons, according to a Reuters reporter.

-The exercises come after ten weeks of pro-democracy demonstrations in Hong Kong, including increasingly-violent confrontations between police and protesters.
+The exercises come after ten weeks of pro-democracy demonstrations in semi-autonomous Hong Kong, including increasingly-violent confrontations between police and protesters.
+A sit-in by protesters at the Hong Kong International Airport prompted two days of flight cancellations.

+In recent days, Chinese state media posted videos of the PAP assembling in Shenzhen, while US President Donald Trump tweeted that US intelligence confirmed Chinese troop movements at the border.

+The Chinese government has repeatedly referred to the demonstrations as "near terrorism" and described the protests as rioting, with legal experts saying Beijing might use anti-terror laws to quell the demonstrations.

 Concerns have been rising about Beijing possibly intervening to put an end to the demonstrations, although diplomats and analysts believe Beijing has little desire to use the PAP or People's Liberation Army troops to halt the pro-democracy protests.